bnbong/bnbong/README.md

 ## 👀 I’m interested in ...

-- Python 프레임워크(Django, Flask, FastAPI 등)을 이용한 웹 백앤드 개발
+- Development of web back-end using Python frameworks (Django, Flask, Fast API, etc.)
-- React, Vue.js 등을 이용한 웹 프론트앤드 개발
+- Web App, IOS, and Android App Development Using Dart and Flutter
-- 음악과 관련된 웹 또는 앱 개발
+- Development of music-related technology services
-- 게임 개발
+- Development of Game
-- 딥러닝 등의 AI 관련 기술
+- New AI technologies such as chat GPT

 ## 🌱 I’m currently learning ...

-- Devops 툴 등을 이용한 CI/CD 및 프로젝트 매니징
+- CI/CD and project management using Devops tools, etc.
-- Python Frameworks & Database를 활용한 사이트 혹은 백앤드 서버 개발
+- Site or back-end server development using Python Framework & Database and Flutter
-- 백앤드 서버 구축 및 서버 유지보수
+- Back-and-server deployment and server maintenance
 - Algorithms (Implemented with Python)

 ## 💞️ I’m looking to collaborate on ...

-- 웹 백앤드 및 프론트앤드 개발 능력이 있으신 분
+- People with back-end and front-end development capabilities
-- 컨텐츠 기획에 관심이 있으신 분
+- People who is interested in content planning
-- 게임 프로그래머 이시거나 게임 프로그래밍 혹은 게임 기획을 해보신 분
+- A game programmer or people who has planned a game

 ## 😃 I wanna be a developer like ...

-- 삶을 조금 더 윤택하게 만드는 제품을 만드는 개발자
+- Developers who create products that make our lives more prosperous
-- 꾸준히 팀원과 소통하며 원활한 협업을 도모하는 개발자
+- Developers who consistently communicate with team members and facilitate collaboration
-- 작은 일에도 꾸준히 왜? 라는 궁금증을 가지며 스스로 궁금증을 해결해나가는 습관을 가진 개발자
+- Developer who has a habit of constantly being curious about small things and solving them on his own
-- 점진적인 발전을 추구하는 개발자
+- Developers seeking progressive growth

 ## 📫 How to reach me ...